nufeb/NUFEB-2/docs/source/inputscript.rst

 ------------------------------

 Set parameters that need to be defined before atoms and substrates are created or read-in from a file.
+Reading in from a file is very common and often used in the examples.
+Details of the file format are described in the :doc:`NUFEB read_data command reference <read_data>`.

 The relevant commands are
 :doc:`atom_style coccus <atom_vec_coccus>`,